elmarguevarra/toy-robot-code-challenge/README.md

 # ToyRobotCodeChallenge

-INTRODUCTION:
+### Introduction
 This application is a simulation of a toy moving on a square table top of dimensions 5 units x 5 units.
 There are no other obstructions on the table surface.
 The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
 Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

-HOW TO USE THE APPLICATION:
-1. Open ToyRobotCodeChallenge.sln
-2. Set ToyRobotCodeChallenge as startup project then run.
+### How to run the application
+1. Change directory to ToyRobotCodeChallenge folder
+2. Build the Docker image ```docker build -t toyrobotcodechallenge .```
+3. Run the Docker container ```docker run -it --rm  toyrobotcodechallenge```

-3. You will be prompted with blank console application that you use to type the following commands below to control your robot.
+ You will be prompted with blank console application that you use to type the following commands below to control your robot.
     Commands:
         1. PLACE X,Y,F
             - PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
 The origin (0,0)